rocket-pool/RPIPs/RPIPs/rpip-remove_retro_cap.md

 ###### Committee Member Replacement

-- Once the decision to remove the administrator has been made, a backup committee member will be assigned to assume the administrator's responsibilities temporarily during the hiring process.
+- If the GMC Administrator role is vacant at any time, a backup committee member will be assigned to assume the administrator's responsibilities temporarily during the hiring process.
+The backup will receive compensation equivalent to the administrator's compensation during the time the backup serves.
 - The backup committee member will ensure the smooth functioning of the administrator's duties until a replacement is hired.

 ###### Replacement Hiring Process

 - Upon the initiation of the replacement hiring process, the GMC will promptly begin the recruitment procedure outlined in the standard hiring process mentioned above.
 - The job posting for the administrator position will be updated to indicate the urgency of the situation and the need for an emergency replacement.
-- The GMC will expedite the review and interview process to select a suitable replacement candidate as quickly as possible.

-The emergency replacement hiring process is meant to address urgent situations, ensuring continuity within the GMC.
-The regular hiring process may follow a different timeline and procedure.

-##### Multisignature Safe Privileges

-To enable transaction initiation and execution within the multisignature safe, it is necessary to include the GMC Administrator as a participant.
-The GMC places utmost importance on timely payments, requiring the implementation of a meticulously organized system tailored specifically to meet these deadlines.

 ## Rationale